ROCm/ROCR-Runtime/src/README.md

 Export cmake bin into your PATH
 HSA Runtime CMake build file CMakeLists.txt is located in runtime/core folder.

-Refer to CMakeLists.txt for building instructions and setup The 32-bit build target is a shared library named libhsa-runtime.so The 64-bit target is libhsa-runtime64.so

 #### Package Dependencies

 The following support packages are requried to succesfully build the runtime: